Nintendo DS

-The is a foldable handheld game console produced by Nintendo, released globally across 2004 and 2005.
-The DS, an initialism for "Developers' System" or "Dual Screen", introduced distinctive new features to handheld games: two LCD screens working in tandem (the bottom of which is a touchscreen), a built-in microphone, and support for wireless connectivity.
-Both screens are encompassed within a clamshell design similar to the Game Boy Advance SP.
-The Nintendo DS also features the ability for multiple DS consoles to directly interact with each other over Wi-Fi within a short range without the need to connect to an existing wireless network.
-Alternatively, they could interact online using the now-defunct Nintendo Wi-Fi Connection service.
-Its main competitor was Sony's PlayStation Portable during the seventh generation of video game consoles.
+The is a foldable handheld game console developed by Nintendo and released worldwide between 2004 and 2005.
+The "DS" in the name is an initialism for "Dual Screen", reflecting the system's most distinctive feature: two LCD screens working in tandem, with the lower screen functioning as a touchscreen.
+Both screens are housed in a clamshell design similar to that of the Game Boy Advance SP and some models of the Game & Watch series.
+The DS was among the first portable consoles to support wireless connectivity for local multiplayer over short distances, as well as online play through the now-defunct Nintendo Wi-Fi Connection service.
+Its primary competitor during the seventh generation of video game consoles was Sony's PlayStation Portable.